This article contains affiliate links.

 Configuration Compromises

 The more you specialize an AR-15 for a particular role, the worse it performs at others.
 For example, short barreled rifles are great for quick handling at close range but have dramatic velocity drop off and skull-rattling concussion.
-Heavy barreled precision rifles suited to long-range shooting are a relative pain to carry for long.
+On the other hand, heavy-barreled precision rifles suited to long-range shooting are a relative pain to carry.

 For a beginner, it makes sense that the first rifle does a pretty good job at everything.